KxSystems/docs/docs/kb/optane.md

 ### Memory mode

 In Memory mode, the DRAM acts as a cache for frequently-accessed data, while the Intel Optane PMem provides large memory capacity.
-When confiured for Memory Mode, the applications and operating system perceive a pool of colatile meemory, no differently than on DRAM-only systems.
+When configured for Memory Mode, the applications and operating system perceive a pool of volatile memory, no differently than on DRAM-only systems.
 In this mode, no specific persistent memory programming is required in the applications.
 This dramatically increases the amount of memory seen by the kernel and hence available to kdb+.